arathyjan/applied-scala/src/main/scala/com/reagroup/appliedscala/urls/savemovie/README.md

 ### 1. `MovieValidationError`

-We have an built an ADT that represents all possible validation errors for a new `NewMovieRequest`.
+We have built an ADT that represents all possible validation errors for a `NewMovieRequest`.

 If the `name` is empty, return a `MovieNameTooShort` and if the `synopsis` is empty, return a `MovieSynopsisTooShort`.